Success in the oil sands

-A glimpse of what life is like for a certified electrician who is one of three women among 500 employees working on a site in the tar sands.
+A glimpse into the life of a certified electrician, one of three women among 500 employees on site in the oil sands.
+From our archives.

 Jennifer Elder, a 27-year old Victoria native with cornflower blue eyes, loves her work in Canada's tar sands.
 A certified electrician, Elder is one of three women among 500 employees working on a site two hours away from Fort McMurray.